Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md

 After creating your GTFS-enabled network dataset using the *Add GTFS to a Network Dataset* toolbox, [create an OD Cost Matrix](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/exercise-5-calculating-service-area-and-creating-an-od-cost-matrix.htm) or [Route](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/exercise-3-finding-the-best-route-using-a-network-dataset.htm) network analysis layer in the map for the origins and destinations or route stops you want to analyze, and configure the layer with the [correct analysis settings](./AddGTFStoND_UsersGuide.html#Step7).
 Solve it for a few different times of day to make sure it works and that you get the results you want.

-The *Calculate Travel Time Statistics* tool does not use the geometry of the solved network analysis layers.
+The *Calculate Travel Time Statistics* tool does not use the geometry of the solved network analysis layers when calculating statistics.
 To improve tool performance, set the Output Shape Type setting to "None".

 You can also [save your network analysis layer as a .lyr file](http://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/save-to-layer-file.htm) to use as input for the tool.
 This will be particularly useful is you want to run this tool in a python script outside of ArcMap.

 ### 2. Run the *Calculate Travel Time Statistics* tool
 Once your network analysis layer is prepared, run the *Calculate Travel Time Statistics* tool to solve the layer for a range of start times over a time window.
-The tool will calculate statistics about the travel time across the time window and save the results to a table.
+The tool will calculate statistics about the travel time across the time window and save the results to a table and optionally save the combined network analysis output for each time slice to a feature class.

 ![Screenshot of tool dialog](./images/Screenshot_CalculateTravelTimeStatistics_Dialog.png)